Marv Felderman

-Marvin Wilfred Feldman (December 20, 1915 – August 6, 2000) was a Major League Baseball player.
+Marvin Wilfred Feldman (December 20, 1915 – August 6, 2000) was an American Major League Baseball player.
 Nicknamed "Coonie", Felderman played for Chicago Cubs in the 1942 season.
 He only played in three games in his one-year career, having one hit and four strike-outs in six at-bats with one walk.
 He also appeared in two games as a catcher where he maintained a fielding percentage of 1.000.
 Felderman was born in Bellevue, Iowa, and died in Riverside, California.